-Dr Mark J. Winder is a Consultant Neurosurgeon at St Vincent’s Hospital.
+A/Prof Mark J. Winder is a Consultant Neurosurgeon and Chairman of Neurosurgery at St Vincent’s Hospital.
 He operates at St Vincent’s Public and Private Hospitals and at St Luke’s Hospital.
-He is the Director of Clinical Training for Neurosurgical Trainees at St Vincent’s.
-Here he is actively involved in current evidence based research.
+He has been the Director of Clinical Training for Neurosurgical Trainees at St Vincent’s (2010-2021).
+Here he is actively involved in current evidence-based research.

-He has undertaken subspecialist training in North America.
-Here, he underwent a dedicated 12 month Combined Spinal Fellowship at the University of Calgary.
-This had a specific focus on Minimally Invasive Spinal Surgery.
+He has undertaken subspecialist training in North America doing a 12 month Combined Specialist Spinal Fellowship at The University of Calgary, with a specific focus on Minimally Invasive Spinal Surgery.

 He has trained under some of North America’s finest specialist spinal surgeons.
 He was able to publish and present his research at several North American Spinal Meetings.

 Upon completion of the Australasian Neurosurgical Fellowship, Dr Winder was selected for a Minimally Invasive Skull Base Fellowship.
-This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle USA.
-Here, he was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.
+This was at the Swedish Neuroscience Institute and Swedish Science Foundation in Seattle, USA.
+He was mentored by internationally renowned skull base neurosurgeons Dr Marc Mayberg, Dr David Newell and Dr Greg Foltz.

-Dr Winder is also a fellow at the Royal Australasian College of Surgeons.
-He completed a master in surgery and has over 20 years experience as a spine doctor and as a brain surgeon.
+A/Prof Winder is a Fellow at the Royal Australasian College of Surgeons.
+He completed a Master’s in Surgery (USyd) and has over 20 years of experience as a spine doctor and as a brain surgeon.
 He is currently involved in the development of the Australasian Neurosurgical Curriculum.
 He is similarly keen to foster international academic relationships through conjoint fellowship programs.

-Please call our brain and spinal surgery to complete a preliminary interview with a referral about your condition.
-Dr Mark Winder is one of the best Australian neurosurgeons, and will surely be able to help you with your condition.
-If your condition is of special interest, our surgeon dr may want to speak to you directly when you call.
+Please call us to complete a preliminary interview with a referral about your condition.
+If your condition is of special interest, we may want to speak to you directly when you call.